SMarwen/ML_Project/README.md

 # ML_Project
-Human Activity Recognition Project using Machine Learning Techniques.
+A project for Human Activity Recognition using Machine Learning Techniques.